-During 2015, surveyors observed occupied behaviors at 14 of the 33 audio-visual survey stations (Table 1).
-Occupied behaviors were observed at all 6 of the Reserve stations and at 8 of the 27 MMCA stations.
-Occupied behaviors were observed at all MMCA stands (Table 1).
+During 2017, surveyors observed occupied behaviors at 8 of the 33 audio-visual survey stations (Table 1).
+Occupied behaviors were observed at 4 of the 6 Reserve stations and at 4 of the 27 MMCA stations.
+Occupied behaviors were observed at 2 of the MMCA stands (Table 1).

-In 2015, the annual proportion of Reserve stations with occupied behaviors was three times as great (1.00, 1SE = 0.0) as the proportion of MMCA stations with occupied behaviors (0.30 ± 0.09; Figure 3a).
-Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors, with an increase in both in 2015 (Figure 3a).
+In 2017, the annual proportion of Reserve stations with occupied behaviors was almost twice as great (0.50, 1SE = 0.019) as the proportion of MMCA stations with occupied behaviors (0.26 \pm 0.08; Figure 3a).
+Overall, the annual proportion of MMCA stations with occupied behaviors appears to be tracking the proportion of Reserve stations with occupied behaviors over the study period, although there was a decline in the Reserves and an increase in the MMCAs in 2017 (Figure 3a).

-Occupied behaviors, as defined by circling murrelet targets, were observed at two of the HRSP Reserve stands, but not at any of the MMCA stands on the radar surveys in 2015 (Table 2, Figure 3b).
-Radar surveyors observed circling murrelet targets at 2 of the 14 sites (Table 2).
-Among these sites, occupied behaviors were observed at 2 of the 6 Reserve radar sites and at 0 of the 8

-MMCA radar sites.
-Unlike the AV survey results, the proportion of occupied behaviors observed at the Reserve sites in 2015 declined, while the proportion observed at MMCA sites remained at 0 (Figure 3b).
-There has been a continued decline in this metric since 2012 (Figure 3b).
+Occupied behaviors, as defined by circling murrelet targets, were observed at one of the Reserve stands and at two of the MMCA stands on the radar surveys in 2017 (Table 2, Figure 3b).
+Radar surveyors observed circling murrelet targets at 5 of the 14 sites (Table 2).
+Among these sites, occupied behaviors were observed at 2 of the 6 Reserve radar sites and at 3 of the 8 MMCA radar sites.
+Unlike the AV survey results, the proportion of occupied behaviors observed at the Reserve sites in 2017 did not decline, while the proportion observed at MMCA sites showed an increase (Figure 3b).

-INLAND MURRELET COUNTS USING RADAR: 2002-2015
+INLAND MURRELET COUNTS USING RADAR: 2002-2017